Former undercover drugs cop Neil Woods at his home in Herefordshire, wearing a T-shirt that reads: "Nice people take drugs." Photo by Ian Lloyd.

 “Everything I did while undercover was a waste of time,” he says.
 “All I did was make the lives of the vulnerable more unbearable.”

 While it was domestic stress with his ex-wife that ultimately led to his resignation from the force in November of 2012, for years he'd been growing slowly disillusioned with the policing of drug laws and the undercover tactics he had both witnessed and used himself.

-Growing up in Derbyshire, Neil dropped out of a business studies course at Salford University at the age of 19 to join Derbyshire Constabulary, wanting to do something "more adventurous" with his life.
-"I was going to go backpacking around Europe, but I saw an advert in the local newspaper for police recruits, so I flipped a coin," he says.
-"It landed heads, so I joined the police."
+Growing up in Derbyshire, Neil dropped out of a business studies course at Salford University at the age of 19 to join Derbyshire Constabulary, wanting to do something “more adventurous” with his life.
+“I was going to go backpacking around Europe, but I saw an ad in the local newspaper for police recruits, so I flipped a coin,” he says.
+“It landed heads, so I joined the police.”

 He worked for four years in general policing, before settling with the Drug Squad (DS).

 Back in the early 1990s, undercover drug policing was a pretty loosely regulated affair, and when some colleagues suggested he try it out, Neil decided to give it a go.
 “I was quickly found to be particularly good at it,” he says.
 “I think it’s an adrenaline thing.
 People react differently to adrenaline, but however nervous I was before I did something, as soon as I went into it my head went clear.”

 Regional drug squads share information, so very soon Neil was getting offers of work around the country, being assigned to jobs that lasted months.
 Because of the lack of regulation, these first jobs were often risky.
 He would pose as a drug user—usually a crack or heroin addict—and work his way toward infiltrating the drug scene in whichever area he was assigned to.